Tafkas/fritzbox-munin/README.md

 # fritzbox-munin

 A collection of munin plugins to monitor your AVM FRITZ!Box router.
-The scripts have been developed using a [FRITZ!Box 7362 SL](http://geni.us/fTyoY)(Amazon link) running FRITZ!OS 06.80.
+The scripts have been developed using a [FRITZ!Box 7362 SL](http://geni.us/fTyoY)(Amazon link) running FRITZ!OS 06.83.
 This script also only works if the language of the Fritz!Box is set to German.

+If you are using the scripts on a different Fritz!Box model please let me know by

+ - opening an issue
+ - submitting a pull request

 ## Introduction